Leonard Warren: Biography

 Although he sang Tonio in Pagliacci, Escamillo in Carmen, and Scarpia in Tosca, he was particularly acclaimed as an interpreter of the great Verdi baritone roles, above all the title role in Rigoletto, which was captured in 1950 on an RCA Victor recording with soprano Erna Berger and tenor Jan Peerce, conducted by Renato Cellini, the first opera recorded for release on LP records.
 In 1944, Warren also sang the role of Rigoletto in a Red Cross benefit concert held at Madison Square Garden featuring the final act of the opera.
 Jan Peerce again sang the role of the Duke and Zinka Milanov was Gilda, with the NBC Symphony Orchestra conducted by Arturo Toscanini.
 This Rigoletto excerpt was later released on records and CD by RCA Victor and the entire concert was available years later on various unofficial CD releases.
 Warren's other published complete opera recordings include La traviata with Rosanna Carteri, Cesare Valletti, and conductor Pierre Monteux; Tosca, Aida, and Il trovatore, each with Zinka Milanov and Jussi Björling; La forza del destino with Milanov, Giuseppe Di Stefano, Rosalind Elias and Giorgio Tozzi; a second recording of Il trovatore with his final tenor co-star, Richard Tucker, featuring a young Leontyne Price in her Met debut role of Leonora; and Verdi's Macbeth, with Leonie Rysanek and Carlo Bergonzi.
 Several private and unofficial recordings exist of Warren in live performances at the Metropolitan Opera including his Simon Boccanegra and Iago in Otello.
 He also sang Renato in an RCA Victor album of highlights from Un ballo in maschera made with Marian Anderson as Ulrica on the occasion of her Met debut in 1955.

 In 1948, Warren sang in the first-ever live television broadcast from the Metropolitan Opera.
 Verdi's Otello was aired complete by ABC-TV on November 29, 1948, the opening night of the season.
 Ramón Vinay was Otello, Licia Albanese was Desdemona, and Warren sang the role of Iago.

 In 1958, Warren toured the USSR.
-He was one of the few American artists invited to do so and had great success at concerts in Leningrad and Kyiv.
+He was one of the few American artists invited to do so and had great success at concerts in Leningrad and Kiev.
 The concerts were recorded and excerpts have been released by RCA Victor on the album Leonard Warren: On Tour in Russia, available on both LP and CD.